Last reviewed January 2020

 Educational Choices -- Numerous articles on a variety of issues related to choice in education including vouchers and education savings accounts; from the Heartland Institute.

 Research on the Impact of Vouchers and Charter Schools - Compiled by the Northwest Regional Educational Laboratory.

 School Vouchers - From the National Conference of State Legislatures (NCSL).
-Includes an Interactive Guide to Public and Private School Choice in the states as well as School Voucher Laws: State-by-State Comparison.
+Includes an Interactive Guide to School Choice Laws in the states as well as School Voucher Laws: State-by-State Comparison.